ASU transportation study supports expanded autonomous vehicle use

 “It is exciting to see how well autonomous vehicles were accepted as a viable travel solution for seniors and persons with disabilities,” says Jon Edwards, Valley Metro board chair and Peoria councilmember.
 “With a growing demand for affordable transportation, we are on the brink of a new era.”

-Kaity Fischer, strategic partnership development manager for Waymo, adds, “The insights gained through this first-of-its-kind partnership support developing a product and service that holds the promise of enabling mobility for all, offering a new kind of freedom for individuals to go where they want, when they want.”
+Nicole Gavel, head of business development and strategic partnerships for Waymo, adds, “The insights gained through this first-of-its-kind partnership support developing a product and service that holds the promise of enabling mobility for all, offering a new kind of freedom for individuals to go where they want, when they want.”

 Luke Tate, the managing director of ASU’s Office of Applied Innovation and the person who initiated the research support for the experiment, agrees that such positive results point to opportunities for greater social equity.